A tribute to Yakubu, the one-man Premier League wrecking ball

 They were convinced enough of Yakubu’s credentials to pay £4million for his services in the summer, and finally the Nigerian had earned his move to England.

-A year earlier Maccabi had sold a then 20-year-old Yakubu to Derby County, but although he trained with the club for a while, he was denied a work permit by the British courts for failing to meet the requirements.
+A year earlier Maccabi had sold a then 20-year-old Yakubu to Derby County, but although he trained with the club for a while, he was denied a work permit.

 Yakubu was in devastating form in the competition proper: a hat-trick put Olympiakos to the sword in an emphatic 3-0 win, while he scored a penalty to complete a rout of Manchester United by the same margin and one more in a 3-3 draw away to Olympiakos.

-Yakubu, with his bulky frame and low centre of gravity that makes him look like a man who works as a nightclub bouncer in his spare time, was built for the rough and tumble of the Premier League.
+Yakubu, with his bulky frame and low centre of gravity was built for the rough and tumble of the Premier League.

 He had no pace, of course, but what did he need that for when he could bully defenders into submission with his sheer power.